 How can I apply as an exchange student?

-To apply as an exchange student you will need to complete an application form and return this to the International Office by the deadline.
-Application materials and details can be found with 'how to apply".
+To apply as an exchange student you will need to complete an application form and send it to the International Office before the deadline.
+Application materials and details can be found under How to apply.

-To find information about individual courses such as credit load, course start and content, please refer to our course information.
+To find information about individual courses such as credit load, course start and content, please see our course information.

-How many credits do I need per semester?
+How many credits do I need to take per semester?

-A full study load for one semester is 30 ECTS.
-The university expects exchange and guest students to take a full load.
+The full study load for one semester is 30 ECTS.
+The university expects exchange and guest students to take the full load.

 Will I receive a Transcript of Records?

 At the end of the student’s study period in Groningen the student can hand in an online form on which the student must indicate the courses and exams that were taken.
 After the student has submitted this online form, all the student’s results will be checked and when all results are available, the official Transcript of Records will be made.
 The transcript will be sent to your home university (original document).

 The Law Faculty will provide students with detailed information and instructions on the entry visa and residence permit application procedures, and whether they need to apply for an entry visa or a residence permit.